jaccomoc/jactl/docs/pages/language-guide.md

 ```

 The other special case for cast is to cast a character to an integer value to get its Unicode value.
-Remember that characters in Jacsal are just single character strings so if you cast a single character string to
+Remember that characters in Jactl are just single character strings so if you cast a single character string to
 `int` you will get is Unicode value:
 ```groovy
 > (int)'A'